coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

 In the `Website/Views` folder, create a new folder named `Coveo Hive Custom`.
 In it, create a new file named `CustomResources.cshtml`.

-All you need in this file is the following lines:
+All you need in this file are the following lines:

 ```html
 @using Coveo.UI.Components